 Welcome to the Georgia Trackers Alliance (GTA) Website.
 This is our public forum for discussing all tracking related topics.
-GTA is a non-profit corporation serving the Southeast United States.
+GTA is currently disbanded but this information is left online in support of those who desire to learn.
+We look forward to reinstating GTA in the future and hope you are considering support for search and rescue!

 SPECIAL NOTICES: